robert-lindsey/WCRP/README.md

     ...

 In the above example, student #0 was initially presented with item #0 and produced an incorrect response, and then was presented with item #1 and produced a correct response.
-Student #1 was presented with item #2 and produced a correct response According to the human annotator, items #0 and #1 practice skill #0 and item #2 practices skill #1.
+Student #1 was presented with item #2 and produced a correct response.
+According to the human annotator, items #0 and #1 practice skill #0, and item #2 practices skill #1.

 ## Usage

-TODO: the following is outdated but will be fixed soon:
+Compiling WCRP produces two executable files: find_skills and cross_validation.
+Each has a variety of command line options you can view via the command line argument --help.

 #### Finding the most likely skill assignments